 Provides an additional tuning mechanism for the COMMIT_READ_LOCK retry value.

-Instructs the FairCom DB Server to open its transaction logs in synchronous write mode.
+Instructs the FairCom Server to open its transaction logs in synchronous write mode.

 Forces transaction controlled data files to be written directly to disk, skipping the calls to flush their OS buffers.